[Book Review] Monogamy? In This Economy? by Laura Boyle

 What is Position of the Week?

-Position of the Week is a book of 52 sex positions (the idea being that there’s one for each day of the week – “52 positions for a year of pleasure,” as the cover says.)
+Position of the Week is a book of 52 sex positions (the idea being that there’s one for each week for a year.
 It’s a pocket-sized hardback book.

 Position of the Week book